aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 {{site.data.concepts.where_is_the_user_data_stored.content | markdownify }}

-**Disabling Multi-factor Authentication**
+**Multi-factor Authentication**

-As you may notice, Multi-factor Authentication is enabled by default, which requires users to validate their phone number with an SMS message.
-You can change this behavior by configuring your [Amazon Cognito User Pool](https://console.aws.amazon.com/cognito/home) settings.
+If you like, you can enable Multi-factor Authentication (MFA) which requires users to validate their phone number with an SMS message.
+You can change MFA configuration in your [Amazon Cognito User Pool](https://console.aws.amazon.com/cognito/home) settings.

 Please note that the phone numbers should be entered in the format of "+<country-code><area-code><phone-number>".